highiq-tech/TheDogHouse/shell/README.md

 - `pnpm run build`
 - `pnpm run start`

-NOTE: The `shell` micro frontend runs locally on http://localhost:5001
+NOTE: The `shell` micro frontend runs locally on http://localhost:5002

+## Demo

+Click the Add New Customer and Add New Order buttons in the homepage to emit event data from the `shared-state` micro frontend which is listened and subscribed to in the `shell` React web application in real time.

+Click on the plus/minus button in the footer to see how to share data changes between the header and footer components in real time with the use of the signals library.

 ## Micro Frontend Functionality